 Moral of the story?
 Don't be know-it-all Americans who can't take direction from locals who know better.

 It was a relatively easy walk from the metro stop to get to the Eiffel Tower.
 After all, we could plainly see it!
 However, as we grew closer, there was a lot of construction going on in the general vicinity & we had to snake through some areas that weren't entirely pleasant.
 As we neared the tower, throngs of people stood in line waiting to enter.
 Because we were under a time crunch, we chose to forgo the line and instead decided to walk the perimeter and enjoy the scenery.
 Unfortunately, there is currently a rather unsightly large fence surrounding the Eiffel Tower, so you can no longer walk right under it.
 I'll admit it's difficult to get photos without the fence being featured as well.

 None-the-less, we had accomplished our goal & completed a once-in-a-lifetime opportunity.
-Something on dreams about as children and teenagers.
-I never thought I’d have the opportunity to see the Eiffel Tower with my own eyes.
+Something we dreamed about as children and teenagers.
+I never thought I'd have the opportunity to see the Eiffel Tower with my own eyes.
 We mingled among other tourists taking selfies and snapping photos and reveled in the grandeur of the tower.
-It’s truly a site to see, & we highly recommend working a long layover into your itinerary.
+It's truly a site to see, & we highly recommend working a long layover into your itinerary.
 Work in some other sites as well, such as the Louvre — see the Mona Lisa — or the Arc de Triomphe.
-Our time was limited, and perhaps if we had taken the local advice we could’ve squeezed more in.
+Our time was limited, and perhaps if we had taken the local advice we could've squeezed more in.